 Zurich International Airport is 3 hours from Gstaad by car and 3 hours 30 minutes away by train. www.zurich-airport.com

 Gstaad’s nearest airport is located 6.5 km from The Alpina Gstaad in Saanen and accommodates private jets.
-Our concierge can arrange for transfers from the airport or the railway station at any time and by different modes of transport – from limousines to helicopters.
+Our concierge can arrange for transfers from the airport at any time and by different modes of transport – from limousines to helicopters.

 Gstaad can easily be reached by car from a number of European destinations.
 Ample parking can be found in the hotel’s spacious underground car park, and we also offer full valet service.
 Please note that the village centre is a pedestrian zone and all vehicles are prohibited.